Fine & Performing Arts

-The Hixson-Lied College of Fine and Performing Arts is comprised of the Department of Art and Art History, the School of Music including the Dance Division, the Johnny Carson School of Theatre and Film, and the Mary Riepma Ross Media Arts Center.
-In addition, the Great Plains Art Museum, the Lentz Center for Asian Culture, the Lied Center for the Performing Arts, and the Sheldon Museum of Art are affiliated with the College.
+The Hixson-Lied College of Fine and Performing Arts is comprised of the Department of Art and Art History, the Glenn Korff School of Music including the Dance Division, the Johnny Carson School of Theatre and Film, and the Mary Riepma Ross Media Arts Center.
+In addition, the Great Plains Art Museum, the Lied Center for the Performing Arts, and the Sheldon Museum of Art are affiliated with the College.

 The Hixson-Lied College of Fine and Performing Arts is committed to facilitating the interaction between the many arts entities on campus, and to providing students with a high quality education and many opportunities to participate in cultural activities.

 The College nurtures creative, artistic activity and scholarship; educates students to a high level of accomplishment as artists, teachers, and scholars; and enriches the education of all students through the study and practice of the arts.
 The College provides the citizens of Nebraska with opportunities to enjoy, appreciate, and participate in the arts through outreach programs.
 Through its creative activity, research, and exhibitions it contributes to the arts nationally and internationally.
 In fulfillment of its mission, the College: